EARLY YEARS FOUNDATION STAGE CURRICULUM

 What do we do all day in the Early Years Foundation Stage?

 Below is an informative presentation about the work we undertake in the Early Years Foundation Stage at Millfield School.
-This information is normally shared during workshop sessions that we deliver during the Autumn term to parents and carers.
-Due to COVID-19 these workshops have not been able to take place, however, as a school we are still keen to share this information with parents and carers.
+This information was shared during a workshop that was delivered during the Autumn term to parents and carers.

 Please click on the document below to open the presentation: